RedHatOfficial/rhsummitlabs-2018/rhsummitlabs/OpenShift_RHSSO/README.md

 `oc get templates --all-namespaces`  templates are basically freeze dried full application stacks inside of OpenShift.
 You fill in a few variables, supply a bit of data and you get pods running your application, networking configured and everything else you need to have a working application stack.
 You should see sso71-https  in this list.

 `oc get cm --all-namespaces`  and `oc get secret --all-namespaces` configmaps and secrets are raw key value stores or files that can be exposed to pods as mount points or environment variables.
 Secrets are base64 encoded.
 This stuff is needed because pods should be immutable and reusable.
-You wouldn't want to bake a dev and prod database connection password into the same container image and you wouldn't want to build two as the environment can change over time.
+You wouldn't want to bake a dev and prod database connection password into the same container image and you wouldn't want to build two images as the environment can change over time.
 These constructs allow for dynamic runtime data to land in a pod a launch.

 `oc get dc --all-namespaces`  Deploymentconfigs define what your pods look like and tell replication controllers how many copies of the pod should be running at any given time.
 You should see a docker-registry and router in your list.